CaulyKan/sv-docgen/README.md

   * @brief this is the foo module
   */
 module foo #(
-    parameter P1,  //* this is a parameter parameter P2   //* this is another parameter
+    P1,  //* this is a parameter
+    P2   //* this is another parameter
 ) (
     input din1,    //* this is an input port output dout1,  //* this is an output port